pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

-The notification log can be used to propagate the state of the application in a manner that supports deterministic processing of the application state in event-driven systems.
+The notification log can be used to propagate the state of the application in a manner that supports deterministic processing of it in event-driven systems.
 It presents all the aggregate events that have been stored across all the aggregates of an application as a sequence of event notifications.